 The Compensation Committee has the authority to retain the services of outside consultants to assist it in performing its responsibilities.
-In fiscal 2017, the Compensation Committee engaged Meridian Compensation Partners, LLC ("Meridian") for, (i) with respect to the Compensation Committee, advisory and consulting services relating to the Company's executive officer and director compensation programs, consultation regarding short-term and long-term incentive plan design, and consultation regarding corporate governance practices and general Compensation Committee matters and processes, and (ii) with respect to the Nominating and Corporate Governance Committee, consultation regarding processes related to officer succession planning and performance assessment with respect to our President and Chief Executive Officer.
+In fiscal 2018, the Compensation Committee engaged Meridian Compensation Partners, LLC ("Meridian") for, (i) with respect to the Compensation Committee, advisory and consulting services relating to the Company's executive officer and director compensation programs, consultation regarding short-term and long-term incentive plan design, consultation regarding CEO pay ratio disclosure, and consultation regarding corporate governance practices and general Compensation Committee matters and processes, and (ii) with respect to the Nominating and Corporate Governance Committee, consultation regarding performance assessment with respect to our President and Chief Executive Officer.

-Meridian provided no other services to the Company or its affiliates during fiscal 2017 other than as described above.
+Meridian provided no other services to the Company or its affiliates during fiscal 2018 other than as described above.
 The Compensation Committee has determined that Meridian is "independent" according to the criteria required by the SEC in Rule 10C-1 of the Exchange Act.